crahan/HolidayHackChallenge2021/docs/easter_eggs.md

 ## Web socket messages

 The WebSocket at `wss://2021.kringlecon.com/ws` is a lot of fun to play around with and others have gone above and beyond to write some [amazing helper scripts](https://github.com/pollev/santas_little_helper) that let you navigate the game without using the web UI.
-The `WS_OHHIMARK` and `DENNIS_NEDRY` WebSocket response codes are references to the movies [The Room](https://www.youtube.com/watch?v=aekfPU0SwNw) and [Jurassic Park](https://www.youtube.com/watch?v=aekfPU0SwNw), respectively.
+The `WS_OHHIMARK` and `DENNIS_NEDRY` response message types are references to the movies [The Room](https://www.youtube.com/watch?v=aekfPU0SwNw) and [Jurassic Park](https://www.youtube.com/watch?v=aekfPU0SwNw), respectively.

 === ":material-message-text: WS_OHHIMARK"
     ![WS_OHHIMARK](./img/misc/oh_hi_mark.png){ class=border }